YogeshKhune07/DemoBlaze-Selenium-Python/README.md

 Product Browsing - Checking product categories and product display on the homepage.

-Add to Cart - Navigating to the last page and adding products to the cart.
+Add to Cart - Navigating to the last page and adding last product of last page to the cart.

-Checkout - Positive and negative scenarios for completing a purchase.
+Checkout - Positive and negative scenarios for completing a purchase.i.e checkout with empty cart and checkout by adding product to cart.

 Logout - Successfully logging out.